Macon Workers’ Compensation Lawyer

 What should I do if My Workers Compensation Claim Is Rejected?

 Insurance companies might reject claims from workers compensation in Macon, GA for many reasons.
-If your claim has been denied, get in touch with a reputable workers compensation lawyer near Macon immediately.
+If your claim has been denied, get in touch with a reputable Macon workers’ compensation lawyer immediately.

 The legal team at Macon will file an Notice of Claims Form WC-14 to demand a hearing with the Georgia State Board of Workers Compensation.